paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 (2) the publisher had the right to publish such print instructional materials in print formats; and

-(3) such copies are used solely for reproduction or distribution of the contents of such print instructional materials in specialized formats.
+(3) such copies are used solely for reproduction or distribution of the contents of such print instructional materials in accessible formats.

 **(d)** For purposes of this section, the term—

+(1) “accessible format” means an alternative manner or form that gives an eligible person access to the work when the copy or phonorecord in the accessible format is used exclusively by the eligible person to permit him or her to have access as feasibly and comfortably as a person without such disability as described in paragraph (3);

-(1) “authorized entity” means a nonprofit organization or a governmental agency that has a primary mission to provide specialized services relating to training, education, or adaptive reading or information access needs of blind or other persons with disabilities;
+(2) “authorized entity” means a nonprofit organization or a governmental agency that has a primary mission to provide specialized services relating to training, education, or adaptive reading or information access needs of blind or other persons with disabilities;

-(2) “blind or other persons with disabilities” means individuals who are eligible or who may qualify in accordance with the Act entitled “An Act to provide books for the adult blind”, approved March 3, 1931 ([2 U.S.C.
-135a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section135a&num=0&edition=prelim); 46 Stat.
-1487) to receive books and other publications produced in specialized formats;
+(3) “eligible person” means an individual who, regardless of any other disability—

+  (A) is blind;

+  (B) has a visual impairment or perceptual or reading disability that cannot be improved to give visual function substantially equivalent to that of a person who has no such impairment or disability and so is unable to read printed works to substantially the same degree as a person without an impairment or disability; or

+  (C) is otherwise unable, through physical disability, to hold or manipulate a book or to focus or move the eyes to the extent that would be normally acceptable for reading; and

-(3) “print instructional materials” has the meaning given under section 674(e)(3)(C) of the Individuals with Disabilities Education Act; and
+(4) “print instructional materials” has the meaning given under section 674(e)(3)(C) of the Individuals with Disabilities Education Act.

-(4) “specialized formats” means—

-  (A) braille, audio, or digital text which is exclusively for use by blind or other persons with disabilities; and

-  (B) with respect to print instructional materials, includes large print formats when such materials are distributed exclusively for use by blind or other persons with disabilities.

 ### Statutory Notes

 #### References in Text
-Sections 612, 613, and 674 of the Individuals with Disabilities Education Act, referred to in subsecs. (c) and (d)(3), are classified to sections 1412, 1413, and 1474, respectively, of Title 20, Education.
+Sections 612, 613, and 674 of the Individuals with Disabilities Education Act, referred to in subsecs. (c) and (d)(4), are classified to sections 1412, 1413, and 1474, respectively, of Title 20, Education.

-The Act approved March 3, 1931, referred to in subsec. (d)(2), is act Mar.
-3, 1931, ch.
-400, 46 Stat.
-1487, as amended, which is classified generally to sections 135a and 135b of Title 2, The Congress.
-For complete classification of this Act to the Code, see Tables.

 #### Amendments
+2018—Subsec. (a).
+Pub.
+L. 115–261, § 2(a)(1)(A), inserted “in the United States” after “distribute” and “or of a previously published musical work that has been fixed in the form of text or notation” after “literary work”, struck out “, nondramatic” after “previously published”, and substituted “accessible formats” for “specialized formats” and “eligible persons” for “blind or other persons with disabilities”.

+Subsec. (b)(1)(A).
+Pub.
+L. 115–261, § 2(a)(1)(B)(i), inserted “in the United States” after “distributed” and substituted “an accessible format” for “a specialized format” and “eligible persons” for “blind or other persons with disabilities”.

+Subsec. (b)(1)(B).
+Pub.
+L. 115–261, § 2(a)(1)(B)(ii), substituted “an accessible format” for “a specialized format”.

+Subsec. (c)(3).
+Pub.
+L. 115–261, § 2(a)(1)(C), substituted “accessible formats” for “specialized formats”.

+Subsec. (d).
+Pub.
+L. 115–261, § 2(a)(1)(D), added pars.
+(1) and (3), redesignated former pars.
+(1) and (3) as (2) and (4), respectively, substituted a period for “; and” at end of par.
+(4), and struck out former pars.
+(2) and (4) which defined “blind or other persons with disabilities” and “specialized formats”, respectively.

 2004—Subsec. (c).
 Pub.
 L. 108–446, § 306(2), added subsec. (c).
 Former subsec. (c) redesignated (d).

 Subsec. (d).
 Pub.
 L. 108–446, § 306(1), redesignated subsec. (c) as (d).